 Recommendation for inclusion in the Authorisation List and public consultation

 ECHA is required to submit to the European Commission recommendations of substances that should be subject to authorisation.
-To this end, ECHA prioritises the substances from the Candidate List to be included in in the Authorisation List.
+To this end, ECHA prioritises the substances from the Candidate List to be included in the Authorisation List.

 The prioritisation is based on the available information on intrinsic properties, uses and volumes of the substances in the scope of authorisation.
 Companies are reminded that information submitted in the registration dossiers remains the main data source for ECHA and the Member States.
 Registrants are reminded to keep their registration dossiers and data on uses and volumes up to date.